Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Introduction

-\item \textit{Probabilistic characterization of detectability.} We quantify empirical failure probabilities for flaky-tests and derive confidence-based estimates of the number of repetitions required to detect failures of varying rarity.
-Our analysis shows that many quantum flaky tests exhibit extremely sparse failures, requiring large number of reruns to surface reliably.
+\item \textit{Probabilistic characterization of detectability.} We quantify empirical failure probabilities for flaky tests and derive confidence-based estimates of the number of repetitions required to detect failures of varying rarity.
+Our analysis shows that many quantum flaky tests exhibit extremely sparse failures, requiring a large number of reruns to surface reliably.

-\item \textit{Public dataset of flaky tests.} We release a curated dataset containing 290 unique quantum flaky tests, annotated with results from 10,000 controlled executions per release.
+\item \textit{Public dataset of flaky tests.} We release a curated dataset containing 62 unique quantum flaky tests, annotated with results from 10,000 controlled executions per release.
 This dataset provides high-quality ground truth for future research in quantum test reliability, debugging, and machine-learning prediction.
-It is available at \url{https://zenodo.org/records/17979349}.
+It is available at \url{https://zenodo.org/records/20500432}.

 \end{enumerate}

 By integrating large-scale dynamic evidence with probabilistic analysis, this study offers the first comprehensive view of flaky-test behavior in quantum software.
 The findings highlight the practical challenges in detecting low-probability nondeterminism and establish a foundation for more reliable quantum testing pipelines.